Description

 Varieties

-The following are some of the common basil varieties;
+The following are the common Basil varieties;

 Propagation